Please enter your name, email and zip code below to sign up!

 "I chose my daughter over my job," says Chaunte.
-Knowing the importance of family, she was forced to leave her job in order to properly take care of her unstable daughter.
+Knowing the importance of family, she was forced to leave her job in order to properly care for her unstable daughter.
 After looking for help, a friend of Chaunte's suggested The Salvation Army.
-Since staying at the Haven Interim Housing, Chaunte's case manager helped her find a job, and she and her two children are living in their own place.
-She is so grateful for the help that she has received and is looking forward to what the future holds for her family.
+During her stay at the Haven Interim Housing, Chaunte's case manager helped her find a job.
+Now she and her two children are living in their own place.
+She is so grateful for the help she has received and is looking forward to what the future holds for her family.

-The Door of Hope is a 7-acre campus filled with programs to give hope and transform lives.
+142 people woke up on this campus today.
+The Door of Hope is a 7-acre campus with programs designed to give hope and transform lives.

 The new and growing profile of homelessness is mothers with children.

-With career counseling, the women focus on finding a job, learn to budget and save 80% of their income.
+With career counseling, the women focus on finding a job and learn to budget, often saving 80% of their income.

 A six-month follow-up study shows that 92% of the center's graduates are still in permanent housing, a figure 31% higher than the U.S. Department of Housing and Urban Development's expected standard.